pa7/Keyboard-Heatmap/README.md

 - Zeff Houssney contributed the DVORAK background image and the layout's coordinates
 - Liigo Zhuang contributed the LIIGOL layout design, background image and the layout's coordinates
 - Prashanth K S contributed the COLEMAK MOD-DH and HALMAK layout's background image and coordinates
+- Prashanth K S contributed the BEAKL 15, BEAKL 27, BEAKL 30, and BEAKL 27-A layout's background images and coordinates

 ## License
 The Keyboard Heatmap is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "") and [Beerware](http://en.wikipedia.org/wiki/Beerware "") License.